snaewe/omniorb/README.win32.txt

 6, 7, or 8, depending on the version you downloaded.
 If you are using any other version of VC++, the binaries will not work, and you must compile omniORB from source.

+Note that although there are many references to "win32", everything works on 64 bit Windows platforms.
+There is no separate "win64" platform in the build environment.

 The executables and DLLs are in <Top-Level Directory>\bin\x86_win32.
 The libraries are in            <Top-Level Directory>\lib\x86_win32.